vuicoin-project/vuicash-bitcore/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package vuicashd/qtum-qt for Debian-based Linux systems.
-If you compile vuicashd/qtum-qt yourself, there are some useful files here.
+This directory contains files used to package vuicashd/vuicash-qt for Debian-based Linux systems.
+If you compile vuicashd/vuicash-qt yourself, there are some useful files here.

-## qtum: URI support ##
+## vuicash: URI support ##

-qtum-qt.desktop  (Gnome / Open Desktop)
+vuicash-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install qtum-qt.desktop
+	sudo desktop-file-install vuicash-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your qtum-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your vuicash-qt binary to `/usr/bin` and the `../../share/pixmaps/bitcoin128.png` to `/usr/share/pixmaps`

-qtum-qt.protocol (KDE)
+vuicash-qt.protocol (KDE)